We’ve Got a New Mobile App

 The role of the executor

-The executor of an estate is named in the Will and is responsible for carrying out the decedent’s wishes as stated in it.
-This role involves:
+The executor of an estate is named in the will and is responsible for carrying out the decedent’s wishes as stated in it.
+This role typically involves:

 • Securing assets to ensure they are all accounted for and protected